RadetzkyLi/3P-MSPointNet/ReadMe.md

 ## Pointwise predictions using 3P-MSPointNet

-### summary
+### Summary

-This is an pytorch implementation for out 3P-MSPointNet semantic segmentaion network.
+This is an pytorch implementation for out **3P-MSPointNet** semantic segmentaion network.
 In addition, data preprocessing, prediciotn results post-processing, GPS trip visualization  and the corrected [GeoLife](https://www.microsoft.com/en-us/download/details.aspx?id=52367) dataset are also included here.

-By proposing a on-stage framework, this work aims to directly predict transportation modes of each GPS point in a trip without dividing the trip into signle-one mode segments.
+By proposing a on-stage framework, this work aims to directly predict transportation modes of each GPS point in a trip *without* dividing the trip into signle-one mode segments.
 Compared to dominant two-stage methods, which divide the trip into segments with only one transportation mode first and then classify these segments, our method can leverage more context information and thus achieve higher overall identification accuracy.
 By replacing convolutiions and poolings with causal convolutions and pooling respectively, our method can achieve real-time prediction.
 In addition, our model is light-weighted and receive trips with various lengths.

-If you find our work useful in your research, please consider citing:

-**Li, R., Yang, Z., Pei, X., Yue, Y., Jia, S., Han, C. and He, Z., 2022.
-A One-Stage Framework for Point-Based Transportation Mode Identification Using Gps Data. *Available at SSRN 4158243*.**

-which is available at: http://ssrn.com/abstract=4158243.

 It's recomended to open an issue for further information about the methodology.
 Or you can contact the author by e-mail ([lirs926535@outlook.com](lirs926535@outlook.com))

-### requirements
+### Requirements

 ```python
 python >= 3.7